 - f.
 There will be two (2) group projects during the semester. - g.
-The objective is for you gain a greater understanding of a particular concept through researching then proposing how to solve a problem, Then presenting your solution or proposal to the rest of the class in a way that can be clearly understood. - h.
+The objective is for you gain a greater understanding of a particular concept through researching it, then devising a way to clearly present it to the rest of the class. - h.
 I will divide the class into groups of 5.
 Everyone in a group will receive the same grade.
 If one member of a group does not participate, taking advantages of their colleagues desire to accomplish something and it is called to my attention I will decide based on a discussion with the individual and the circumstances how to handle the situation. - i.
 Each project will result in a demonstration or a presentation of some type as defined in the assignment.
 The groups will present their projects or demonstrations to the class on project days.
 There will be one project day for each project.
 You will be graded by the other members of the class.
 You will use software sent to you on your cellphones for grading the projects.
 I reserve the right to edit the grade your group receives if I feel it is inappropriate. - j.
 Although you will be given some time in class to organize and work on your projects most of your work will have to be done on your own time.